Canadian International School Tokyo School Profile

 Canadian International School, located in Tokyo is an accredited Canadian school, which embraces the curriculum and philosophy of a Canadian education.
 Modern teaching strategies, provision of student enrichment units, recognition of various student learning styles, and a culture of academic support create a special learning community at Canadian International School Tokyo.

-CIS - Tokyo is accredited by the Province of Prince Edward Island (PEI).
-The K-12 curriculum is presently used by the provincial ministries of public education in each of the 4 Atlantic Provinces and is fully accredited across Canada.
+PEI - CIS Tokyo is accredited by the Province of Prince Edward Island (PEI).
+The Kindergarten to Grade 12 curriculum is presently used by the provincial ministries of public education in each of the 4 Atlantic Provinces and is fully accredited across Canada.
 Annual onsite inspections by the Department of Education in PEI are held.
 Please feel free to contact the International Education Coordinator, Mike Leslie, at the PEI Department of Education for further information regarding CIS’ status as an overseas school.

-CIS is also accredited by the Western Association of Schools and Colleges (WASC) in California and the International Baccalaureate Primary Years Program (K3-Grade 5).
+WASC- CIS Tokyo is accredited by the Western Association of Schools and Colleges (WASC) from Kindergarten to Grade 12.

 All CIS teachers must be certified by the Canadian province of Prince Edward Island (PEI).
 This certification requires each teacher to provide a statement of professional standing, a certified university transcript and a current Criminal Record Check.
 This standard of certification indicates that all CIS teachers have achieved educational standards required for employment in a public or private school in Canada.